Thomas Wilson (bishop): Early life (1663–87)

 Wilson was the sixth of seven children and fifth son of Nathaniel Wilson (died 29 May 1702) and Alice Wilson née Browne (died 16 August 1708).
 He was born at Burton, Cheshire on 20 December 1663.
 According to Wilson's biographer John Keble, both sides of his family had been Burton residents for many centuries.
-Much of Wilson's childhood was spent at the parsonage in Winwick where his paternal half-uncle, chaplain Richard Sherlock lived; Sherlock supervised Wilson's training.
-It was through Sherlock that the earliest connection to the Isle of Man can be made, insofar as he was chaplain to the son of the seventh earl of Derby and Lord of Mann, amongst whose ambitions were to restore order to the church in the Isle of Man after a breakdown in the seventeenth century.
+Much of Wilson's childhood was spent at the parsonage in Winwick, Lancashire, where his paternal half-uncle, Richard Sherlock was rector; Sherlock supervised Wilson's training.
+It was through Sherlock that the earliest connection to the Isle of Man can be made, insofar as he was chaplain to the son of the 7th Earl of Derby and Lord of Mann, amongst whose ambitions were to restore order to the church in the Isle of Man after a breakdown in the seventeenth century.

 Wilson was tutored at The King's School, Chester and entered Trinity College, Dublin as a sizar on 29 May 1682.
 His tutor was John Barton, afterwards dean of Ardagh.
 Jonathan Swift entered in the previous month, and other contemporaries included Peter Browne and Edward Chandler.
 He was elected scholar on 4 June 1683.
 In February 1686 he graduated with a B.A..
-The influence of Archdeacon Michael Hewetson (died 1709), a prebendary of St Patrick's Cathedral, turned his thoughts from medicine to the church.
-He was ordained deacon before attaining the canonical age by William Moreton, bishop of Kildare on 29 June 1686 in the cathedral church of Kildare on the day of its consecration.
+The influence of Archdeacon Michael Heweton (died 1709), a prebendary of St Patrick's Cathedral, turned his thoughts from medicine to the church.
+He was ordained deacon before attaining the canonical age by William Moreton, bishop of Kildare on 29 June 1686 in Kildare Cathedral on the day of its consecration.